e-gov/DHX-adapter/docs/GUIDE.md

 ##Address book creation and renewal interface

-In DHX addressing, the developer needs to bear in mind that, it is not sufficint to use only the registration code of an organization.
+In DHX addressing, the developer needs to bear in mind that, it is not sufficient to use only the registration code of an organization.
 For unique addressing, the combination `registrationCode + subsystem` should be used.
 For example, if document addressee is `Lääne Ringkonnaprokuratuur`, then combination `code=70000906 + subsystem=DHX.laane` is sufficient.
 If document addressee is `Lõuna Ringkonnaprokuratuur`, then combination `code=70000906 + subsystem=DHX.louna` is sufficient.